Hello friends! Today, I will tell you how I grow my Coral Bells under pine trees.

-Coral Bells can grow under pine trees because they have a shallow root system and need a moderate amount of water.
-To successfully grow them under a pine tree, use nutritious soil, mulch them with compost and fertilize them twice a year.
+QUICK ANSWER: Coral Bells can grow under pine trees because they have a shallow root system and need moderate water.
+To successfully grow them under a pine tree, use nutritious soil, mulch them with compost, and fertilize them twice a year.

 Planting